SumonAhmed334/Linux/nextcloud-ubuntu22.04-install-guide.md

-# Nextcloud Installation Guide — Ubuntu 22.04 LTS (Apache + MariaDB + PHP 8.1)
+# Nextcloud Installation Guide — Ubuntu 22.04 LTS (Apache + MariaDB + PHP 8.2)

-Step-by-step guide to install Nextcloud from scratch on Ubuntu 22.04 Server using the classic LAMP stack (Apache, MariaDB, PHP), with optional Let's Encrypt SSL.
+Verified, working step-by-step guide to install Nextcloud on Ubuntu 22.04 Server.
+This version has been tested end-to-end and includes the PHP 8.2 fix required by current Nextcloud releases (Ubuntu 22.04 ships PHP 8.1 by default, which is too old).

 ---

 ## 1. Prerequisites

 - Ubuntu 22.04 LTS Server (minimal install), root/sudo access.
-- A domain name pointing to this server's public IP (if you want SSL via Let's Encrypt).
+- A domain name pointing to this server's public IP (optional, only needed for Let's Encrypt SSL).
 Not required for LAN-only use.
 - At least 2 GB RAM, 2 CPU cores, and enough disk space for your data.
 - Static IP configured on the server.